 A team of researchers modeled how the bone worked within the throat of Neanderthals.
 BBC reports:

 Stephen Wroe, from the University of New England, Armidale, NSW, Australia, said: "We would argue that this is a very significant step forward.
 It shows that the Kebara 2 hyoid doesn't just look like those of modern humans — it was used in a very similar way."
 He told BBC News that it not only changed our understanding of Neanderthals, but also of ourselves.
 "Many would argue that our capacity for speech and language is among the most fundamental of characteristics that make us human.
 If Neanderthals also had language then they were truly human, too."

 While they could speak like us, they didn't necessarily sound like us.
 Their build likely gave them a higher-pitched and quite a loud voice.
 In this video, vocal experts explain how their large chests and posture likely made Neanderthals sound:

-8. Neanderthals went extinct due to 'random species drift'
+9. Neanderthals went extinct due to 'random species drift.'

 "Replacement of the Neanderthals was certain to occur even for very low migration rates, as long as migration was unidirectional, regardless of the ratio between the population sizes," the researchers wrote.

-Editor's note: This file was originally published in October 2016 and has been updated.
+Editor's note: This file was originally published in October 2016 and has been updated with new information.